GoogleCloudPlatform/rad-lab/radlab-launcher/README.md

 NOTE: If you are using Cloud Shell then CURL & BASH comes pre-installed with it, thus you can skip this step.

-4. Navigate to the RADLab `radlab-installer` folder : `cd ./rad-lab-main/scripts/radlab-installer`
+4. Navigate to the RADLab `radlab-launcher` folder : `cd ./rad-lab-main/radlab-launcher`

 5. Install all the pre-requisites by running : `python3 installer_prereq.py`. _NOTE:_ Currently the deployment is supported for `Python 3.7.3` and above.
 List of Pre-requisites we are installing in this step: